dipanc1/Pharma-CRM/README.md

 - Real-time business metrics and KPIs
 - Interactive sales performance charts
 - Top doctors by sales volume and frequency
-- Revenue analysis by product category and time periods
+- Revenue analysis by product company and time periods
 - Inventory insights with stock value tracking
 - Trend analysis and forecasting